 Biography of Johann Reichold

-Johann Christoph Reichold was born on 17th of January, 1753, in Equarhofen (a small village, located some 90 km west of Nürnberg), in Bavaria, Germany, where his father, the parson Johann Georg Reichold was in service.
+Johann Christoph Reichold was born on 17 January, 1753, in Equarhofen (a small village, located some 90 km west of Nürnberg), in Bavaria, Germany, where his father, the parson Johann Georg Reichold was in service.

 The father—Johann Georg Reichold was born in Berneck, Switzerland, in 1707, studied theology in Universität Halle from 1731 until 1736, then worked at the orphanage in Bayreuth, and in 1739 accepted a position of a parson in Equarhofen, where he served until his death on 31st of October, 1779.
 Johann Christoph was the only son in the family and had a sister—Maria Auguste Luise.